 Painting your brick fireplace is easy and can totally transform your space.
-Let me show you how to paint brick and refresh your fireplace.
+I love a white brick fireplace and is likely one of my favorite looks for a fireplace.
+Let me show you how to paint a brick fireplace and refresh your space.

 My husband would have nothing to do with it and wouldn’t entertain the idea of touching the brick no matter how much I pleaded.
 He was (key word was) a die hard, you never paint brick, kind of guy.
 So, for seven years I endured the big elephant in the room always trying to decorate around it to lighten up the space.
 Now, don’t get me wrong…I love brick and red/orange brick has it’s places in the right setting; just not my family room.

 Affiliate links are provided below.
 Please see my full disclosure.